rentry/rentry.github.io/_posts/2021-10-30-joining-search-and-rescue-part-2.md

 For reference, I've repeated the [required gear list](#required-gear) below.
 I won't highlight every piece of gear, only the notable or add-on pieces of my kit.

 ![Ropes and other gear spread out on the ground behind a search and rescue vehicle with trailer]({{ '/assets/images/sar/sar-gear-0.jpg' | relative_url }})
-<figcaption>Search and rescue training gear, August 2021</figcaption>
+<figcaption>Search and rescue team training gear, August 2021</figcaption>

 ## Pack(s)